 Want to support PLA's efforts to strengthen public libraries, community organizations, and the communities they serve?
-Your donation, volunteer time, or other asssistance will help us improve DigitalLearn.org.
+Your donation, volunteer time, or other assistance will help us improve DigitalLearn.org.

 Spread the Word

 We want as many people as possible to hear about DigitalLearn.org, so please spread the word through email, facebook, articles, twitter, blogs, webinars, tumblr, conferences, or find your own unique way to let people know about the site.
 If you would like to have someone from the DigitalLearn team speak at your conference, do a webinar, or anything else to spread the word, contact us and let's see how we can help!